klodianshaba/ngxa/README.md

 ```
 ### Transitions

-can be included into other triggers with different configurations and direction
+can be included into other triggers with different configurations

 ```Typescript
 import {